-Brad Joern, PhD, is a principal scientist at The Climate Corporation.
+Brad Joern, PhD, is a principal scientist at Climate LLC.
 Prior to joining Climate, Brad spent 26 years as a professor and environmental extension specialist in the Department of Agronomy at Purdue University.
 An accomplished researcher, Brad has received the USDA-NRCS Nutrient Management Policy Service Award, the USDA Secretaries Group Honor Award, the USDA Technology Transfer Award, and the Spirit of the Land Grant Award from Purdue.
 He is also the co-founder of J&H Consulting, which is based on his university research work.

 "Everybody Has a Plan Until They Get Punched in the Mouth" and Other Lessons from a Challenging Growing Season